openenergymonitor/STM32/STMCube101.md

 **Analog read on completion interrupt**

+This example replaces the polling for completed ADC conversions with an callback function called via an interrupt.

 - Enable 'Scan Conversion Mode' in the ADC configuration window.
 - Keep End of Conversion Selection on 'End of single conversion'.
 - NVIC Settings: Enable ADC1 and ADC2 interrupts.